Agnostic Characterization of Interference in Randomized Experiments: Generalization to other estimands

 Let $v_i$ denote

-so that $\hat{\Phi}_k^\Haj = \sum_{i:\phi_i^*=1} v_i$.
-It follows that the variance of $\hat{\Phi}_k^\Haj$ can be written as a sum of covariances
+so that $\hat{\tau}_k^\Haj = N - \sum_{i\in \Iscr} v_i$.
+It follows that the variance of $\hat{\tau}_k^\Haj$ can be written as a sum of covariances

-Unlike the special case where $T_i$ is constant for all units, generally we cannot know or compute $\Cov(v_i, v_j)$ without knowledge of the outcome models $f_i$ and $f_j$, even if $\phi_i^* \phi_j^*=1$.
+Unlike the special case where $T_i$ is constant for all units, generally we cannot compute $\Cov(v_i, v_j)$ exactly without knowledge of the outcome models $f_i$ and $f_j$, even if $i,j \in \Iscr$.
 As a result, the covariance terms must be estimated.
-We thus propose variance estimator $V_k$ given by
+We thus propose variance estimator $\hat{V}_k$ given by